osc-vitap/OpenSource101/README.md

     <img src="assets/github-logo.jpg">
 </p>

+###### ⚠️⚠️ This repository is excluded from Hacktoberfest in favour of promoting quality open source contributions.
+So pull requests here won't contribute towards your Hacktoberfest progress.
+The sole purpose of this repository is to help beginners learn Git & GitHub through easy first contribution, and we therefore are still welcoming pull requests here.

+###### ⚠️⚠️ Pull requests made to this repository are automatically marked as spam and won't be counted towards your hacktoberfest progress.

 This is a starter repository made specifically so we can help you get your first pull request and learn the basics of Git and GitHub.

 If you're a beginner and you've come looking for your first contribution, we are here to help.\